 So what should you do if you find yourself at the carousel with no bag, drowning in that sinking feeling?
 We asked some ATAS-accredited travel agents for their tips and experiences.

-For Matt Inman from Maxim's Travel in Sydney, your first step should be to retrieve your boarding pass with that baggage receipt affixed to it.
+For Matt Inman from Maxim’s Travel, an ATAS-accredited travel agent in Sydney (NSW), your first step should be to retrieve your boarding pass with that baggage receipt affixed to it.
 That little sticker could be your saviour.
-"The most important thing to keep is your baggage receipt", says Matt.
+“The most important thing to keep is your baggage receipt”, says Matt.

 With that receipt firmly in hand, find the nearest airport representative or take it to the baggage services counter in the terminal.
 Typically, they’ll be close to the carousel and, with luck, a simple scan will tell them precisely the location of your bag.
 But even with all the tracking technology and infrastructure, there’s no guarantee of a swift and happy resolution.

-If you're in Miami and your bags are in Munich, there's going to be a delay before you're reunited with them.
-Tina Killeen, General Manager of Spencer Travel, says travellers in this predicament should immediately lodge a claim at the baggage services counter.
+If you’re in Miami and your bags are in Munich, there’s going to be a delay before you’re reunited with them.
+Tina Killeen, General Manager of Spencer Travel (Sydney, NSW), says travellers in this predicament should immediately lodge a claim at the baggage services counter.
 The same applies to damaged luggage.

 “Whether your luggage is lost or damaged, having a claim number will make every step of the process easier.
 Depending on the length of time your bags are expected to be missing, it is also best to check with your travel insurance if you are covered for any replacements”, advises Tina.